Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Addiction Treatment Center Of Ne is a methadone clinic in Brighton, MA.
 It is situated in Suffolk County at 77 Warren Street, Building 5, 02135 zip.
-Addiction Treatment Center Of Ne provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient detoxification.
-Addiction Treatment Center Of Ne provides methadone maintenance, methadone detox and relapse prevention from naltrexone.
-Other than methadone treatment, Addiction Treatment Center Of Ne offers HIV and AIDS education, support and counseling, family counseling and health education services.
-Addiction Treatment Center Of Ne provides medication-assisted treatment to men and women.
-Addiction Treatment Center Of Ne also provides treatment in Spanish.
+Addiction Treatment Center Of Ne provides outpatient treatment, regular outpatient treatment and outpatient detoxification.
+Addiction Treatment Center Of Ne provides methadone maintenance, relapse prevention from naltrexone and methadone detox.
+Other than methadone treatment, Addiction Treatment Center Of Ne offers group counseling, marital/couples counseling and substance use education.
+Addiction Treatment Center Of Ne provides medication assisted services to men and women.
+Addiction Treatment Center Of Ne also offers treatment in Spanish.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Massachusetts.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Brighton drug rehabs.